Written by Liam and Aoife!

 We looked at each other hopelessly.

 How could we get away from our mother? ?Get our father out of a locked ward?
-Then get him, almost catatonic now, to a library on the other side of town?
+And then get him, almost catatonic now, to a library on the other side of town?

 Just as the Thief obviously intended it was impossible.